Torus Quotients as Global Quotients by Finite Groups: Introduction

+\begin{remark} The property of being a quotient of a smooth variety by a finite abelian group is prima facie a global property.
+Question \ref{q:abelian} asks if this property is in fact \'etale local, and Theorem \ref{thm:P2A5} shows that it is not.
+However, the equivalence of conditions (\ref{introitem:finite-quot}) and (\ref{introitem:divisors}) of Theorem \ref{thm:main-intro} shows that it is Zariski local. \end{remark}

 There are other variants of Question \ref{q:main} in the literature whose answers are known to be positive.
-If one modifies Question \ref{q:main} by dropping the assumption that $G$ be finite, then there is an affirmative answer.
-By \cite[Corollary 2.20]{brauer}, if $X$ is a variety with quotient singularities over a field of characteristic 0, then $X=U/G$, where $U$ is a smooth scheme and $G$ is a linear algebraic group.
+If one modifies Question \ref{q:main} by dropping the assumption that $G$ be finite, then the answer is ``yes'': by \cite[Corollary 2.20]{brauer}, if $X$ is a variety with quotient singularities over a field of characteristic 0, then $X=U/G$, where $U$ is a smooth scheme and $G$ is a linear algebraic group.

-If one modifies Question \ref{q:main} in a different direction, requiring a finite surjection $U\to X$ with $U$ smooth, but no group action, then the answer is also affirmative.
-It follows from \cite[Theorem 1]{kv} and \cite[Theorem 2.18]{brauer} that for an irreducible quasi-projective variety $X$ with quotient singularities over a field $k$, there is a finite surjection from a smooth variety to $X$.
+If one modifies Question \ref{q:main} in a different direction, requiring a finite surjection $U\to X$ with $U$ smooth, but no group action, then the answer is also ``yes'': it follows from \cite[Theorem 1]{kv} and \cite[Theorem 2.18]{brauer} that for an irreducible quasi-projective variety $X$ with quotient singularities over a field $k$, there is a finite surjection from a smooth variety to $X$.

 Question \ref{q:main} therefore asks if there is a common refinement of these two variants.